psf/cachecontrol/docs/etags.rst

 In CacheControl the default behavior when an ETag is sent by the server is to cache the response.
-We'll refer to this pattern as a **Equal Priority** cache as the decision to cache is either time base or due to the presense of an ETag.
+We'll refer to this pattern as a **Equal Priority** cache as the decision to cache is either time base or due to the presence of an ETag.

 The spec is not explicit what takes priority when caching with both ETags and time based headers.
 Therefore, CacheControl supports the